lf-lang/embedded-lab/docs/src/Interrupts.md

     ```

     The reaction to `startup` includes the effect `-> a`, which results in a C variable `a` being available within the reaction body.
 That variable is a pointer to the physical action and can be used as the first argument to the `lf_schedule` function.

+**Checkoff:** Show your printf output in reaction to button pushes.

 ## 6.3.
 Debouncing

+You will likely notice that every once in a while, a single push of the A button results in more than one printed output, usually with a rather small time interval between them.
+The reason for this is that mechanical switches tend to bounce.
+When you press the button, a metal contact hits another contact, then briefly bounces off and hits again.
+This results in a voltage signal that transitions more than once for each button press.
+Correcting for this is called "**debouncing**".
+A simple technique is to ignore events that are too closely spaced.

+Modify your previous program so that the physical action is scheduled only if the physical time elapsed between detected events is greater than 200ms.

+**Hint:** In your callback function, which is invoked outside the scope of any reaction, logical time has no reliable meaning.
+Access [physical time](https://www.lf-lang.org/docs/handbook/time-and-timers?target=c) instead, using either `lf_time_physical()` or `lf_time_physical_elapsed()`.

+**Checkoff:** Show your printf output in reaction to button pushes.

+## 6.4.
+Modal Programs

+Lingua Franca provides syntax for specifying [**modal reactors**](https://www.lf-lang.org/docs/handbook/modal-models?target=c), where a finite state machine (FSM) governs the mode of operation of a reactor.

+Create a Lingua Franca program that displays a sequence of increasing counting numbers on the LCD display until you push button A, and then starts counting down instead of up.
+Make your program switch between counting up and counting down on each button push.
+Make your program count down at half the rate that it counts up.

+**Checkoff:** Show your LCD display responding to button pushes and your LF diagram.